-GR: 11, 12; One year; Credit: 1.5 PREREQUISITE: Successful completion of Intro to Agriculture Industry, Plant and Soil Science, Animal Science, or permission of the instructor; concurrent enrollment in grade-level math and English recommended.
+PREREQUISITÉ: Successful completion of Intro to Agriculture Industry, Plant and Soil Science, Animal Science, or permission of the instructor; concurrent enrollment in grade-level math and English recommended.

 This course is designed to establish, improve, and/or expand knowledge and skills in various agricultural careers.
 Students will gain credit by establishing or continuing a Supervised Agricultural Experience (SAE) project at their home, at a business, or at their school often occurring outside the normal school day.
 SAE projects are typically entrepreneurial, placement or research based.
 Students are encouraged to add additional projects, experiences, scope, and growth involving managerial and decision-making skills.
 Students will be required to keep records of business agreements, budgets, inventories, daily activities, hours worked, income and expenses, total earnings, depreciation, and net worth.
 SAE participation can lead to full time employment, scholarships, and awards through the FFA.